 - Veratrum album -- for profuse, watery diarrhea accompanied by stomach cramps, bloated abdomen, vomiting, exhaustion, and chills.
 The diarrhea is worsened by fruit, and the individual craves cold liquids.

 Although several studies in Traditional Chinese Medicine journals have reported success in treating childhood diarrhea, acupuncturists in the United States do not generally treat this condition in children.
 However, acupuncture may be used when conventional treatment has failed.
-In this case, acupuncturists would look at both the nutritional value and the "energetic" qualities of food that might be affecting digestion.
+In this case, acupuncturists look at both the nutritional value and the "energetic" qualities of food that might be affecting digestion.

 Acupuncture is also combined with conventional medicine in treating diarrhea in adults.